 During routine security monitoring of the PPI website, we found indications of suspicious activity and immediately launched an investigation.
-On September 19, 2018, our investigation determined that a hacker had implemented malicious code that allowed the hacker to obtain access to personal information that was submitted in connection with transactions made on the website between March 9 and April 5, 2017.
+On September 19, 2018, our investigation determined that a hacker had implemented malicious code that allowed the hacker to obtain access in June 2017 to personal information that was submitted in connection with certain transactions made on the website between March 9 and April 5, 2017.
+We immediately began efforts to identify and notify affected individuals and sent notifications to these individuals in October 2018, which may have included you.